Vocabulary is the key to comprehension.

 - Describe each category with a brief definiton and example.

 - Display the prepared blank Model with the categories and identify a word or concept.
-Fill in the categories with an appropriate response that has the appropriate quality for the level of students.
+Fill in the categories with an appropriate response that has the appropriate quality for the level of learners.
 Think out loud as you present the examples from your background information.

 - Present the list of key words (concepts).